rp729/06-Intro-to-Algorithms/15_Stack Implementation_Lesson.md

+<a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/00-Table-of-Contents.md"> Return to TOC </a>

+---

-# Bracket-matching application
+## Bracket-matching application

+---

-Now let us look at an example of how we can use our stack implementation.
+**Now let's look at an example of how we can use our stack implementation.**

-We are going to write a little function that will verify whether a statement containing brackets--(, [, or {--is balanced, that is, whether the number of closing brackets matches the number of opening brackets.
+* We are going to write a little function that will verify whether a statement containing brackets--(, [, or {--is balanced, that is, whether the number of closing brackets matches the number of opening brackets.

 It will also ensure that one pair of brackets really is contained in another:

 ![image](https://user-images.githubusercontent.com/19671036/60817677-c0335500-a161-11e9-9172-a876a632f8b9.png)